F

 If affordability is among your top priorities when searching for a new place to live, this area may not be the ideal fit, as the cost of living in San Jose is among the most expensive in the United States.
 Just a minority of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, San Jose falls into this category, which may not align with your goal of finding a budget-friendly living environment.

-Housing costs are a very significant part of the San Jose cost of living index and generally encompass a large percentage of take-home income.
-Unfortunately, in this area, the housing costs for both homes and rentals were 321.4% more than the average city.
-This includes things like home and rent prices, mortgage rates and insurance.
+Housing costs are a major factor in the San Jose cost of living index, and they often eat up a big chunk of your take-home pay.
+Unfortunately, in this area, housing expenses for both homeownership and rentals were 323.8% higher than what's typical in an average city.
+That includes the prices of homes and rents, as well as mortgage rates and insurance.

 What Do Locals Say About the Cost of Living in San Jose?